montehurd/mediawiki-quickstart/README.md

 ### Install a skin

-For installing a skin, you'd first add a folder for your skin to `manifests/skins`
+For installing a skin, you'd first add a folder for your skin to `manifests/skins`.

-You'd place the required and optional files inside your folder
+You'd place the required and optional files inside your folder.

-Then you run:
+Then you run.

 ```bash
 ./install skins/YOUR_SKIN